jmalloc/grit/README.md

 it's not a magician, it only knows after you tell it, which is less impressive.

-By default, Grit looks for a configuration file at `~/.grit/config.toml`, which at its most basic is a list of places to clone from:
+By default, Grit looks for a configuration file at `~/.grit/config.toml`, which at its most basic is a list of named clone sources, such as:

 ```toml
 [clone.sources]